Deploy W&B with Kubernetes Operator

 7. Verify the installation.
 Make sure that everything works by following the steps in [Verify the installation](#verify-the-installation).

-### Migrate to Operator-based Terraform Helm chart
+### Migrate to operator-based Terraform Helm chart

-Follow these steps to migrate to the Operator-based Helm chart:
+Follow these steps to migrate to the operator-based Helm chart:

 3. Verify the installation.
 Make sure that everything works by following the steps in [Verify the installation](#verify-the-installation).

-## Configuration Reference for W\&B Server
+## Configuration reference for W\&B Server

 The documentation has two lists of environment variables: [basic](/platform/hosting/env-vars/) and [advanced](/platform/hosting/iam/advanced_env_vars/).
-Only use environment variables if the configuration option that you need is not exposed using the Helm Chart.
+Only use environment variables if the configuration option that you need is not exposed using the Helm chart.

 ### Basic example